-Conducting a thorough investigation can be difficult to do on one’s own, particularly if you are seriously injured.
+Conducting a thorough investigation can be challenging to do on one's own, particularly if you are seriously injured.
 This is where the help of an experienced Sacramento helicopter crash attorney – like myself – can prove vital.
 I can aid you in:

 - Collecting flight logs, records of communication between pilot and other parties, maintenance records, repair records, and more;